Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-Whenever checking that a subscript is `Constant`, ensure it isn’t negative (so that if future versions of the Python tokenizer treat literal negative numbers as `Constant`, this doesn’t break Opshin).
+Whenever checking that a subscript is `Constant`, ensure it isn’t negative (so that if future versions of the Python tokenizer treat literal negative numbers as `Constant`, this doesn’t break OpShin).

-Alternatively detect negative indexes correctly (also in `AggressiveTypeInferencer.visit_Subscript()` in `type_inference.py`).
+Alternatively detect negative indexes correctly in

+`AggressiveTypeInferencer.visit_Subscript()` in `type_inference.py`.

 === Resolution
+#v(5pt)
 Pending

 #pagebreak()

 #v(10pt)
-== ID-101 Migrate some utility functions
+== ID-M101 Migrate Some Utility Functions
 #v(10pt)

 #table(